verrazzano/docs/content/en/docs/setup/uninstall/uninstall.md

 {{< /tab >}}
 {{< tab tabName="kubectl" >}}
 <br>
+To delete a Verrazzano installation, delete the Verrazzano custom resource you used to install it into your cluster.

 The following example starts a deletion of a Verrazzano installation in the background and then uses the `kubectl logs -f` command to tail the output of the pod performing the uninstall.